-This is part of an ongoing series in which I round up a week’s worth of bear photos along with some thoughts on my progress as an amateur photographer.
+This is part of an ongoing series in which I round up a week’s worth of bear photos along with some thoughts on my photography.
 You can find previous bear bulletins here and here.

 We’ve had a rough two weeks and the bears pulled their weight in snuggles.
 Unfortunately I didn’t do as many photo shoots as in the previous bulletins, but perhaps that’s a good sign that I was taking the time to be present, and stay in the snuggle.
 Photography-wise, I’ve gotten a lot more comfortable with aperture since the last Bear Bulletin.
 This is due in part to product photography I did for sleep&sparkle and realizing that when the aperture number is low, the image I get looks like garbage when I try to clean it in photoshop.